 Betsey has been a Senior Attorney in the Elder, Health & Disability Unit at Greater Boston Legal Services for 27 years.
 Her elder law practice covers a wide variety of legal topics including MassHealth, housing, public benefits, nursing home law, and consumer issues.
 In addition, she created the Elder Abuse Prevention Project of Greater Boston Legal Services and has a specific interest in geriatric mental health issues.
-She is a member of the Massachusetts Elder Advocacy Coalition, the Elder Mental Health Collaborative, the Boston Bar Association, and is a founding member of the Elder Law Project at the Women’s Bar Foundation.
+She is a member of the Massachusetts Elder Advocacy Coalition, the Massachusetts Aging and Mental Health Coalition, the Elder Mental Health Collaborative, the Boston Bar Association, and is a founding member of the Elder Law Project at the Women’s Bar Foundation.
 She was also awarded “Innovator of the Year,” along with Susan Carp of the Arlington Elder Abuse Task Force, in June 2015 by the Massachusetts Association of Councils on Aging.

 Connect with Betsey at email@example.com